mschuessler/mschuessler.github.io/_posts/2014-11-27-SpatialTrackingForHandhelds.md

 Still looking at the video we can identify two main problems here: inaccuracy and latency.
 These two issues will influence the user experience tremendously.
 In other words: __you loose that 35% when you use any of the above solutions.__

 # INTERNAL VISUAL LOCALIZATION AND MAPPING - SLAM and TANGO
-I believe that mobile 6DoF tracking will originate from computer vision research, more precisely the kind CV research that is driven by the billon dollar research area of robotics.
+I believe that mobile 6DoF tracking will originate from computer vision research, more precisely the kind of CV research that is driven by the billon dollar research area of robotics.
 If you think about it Spatial Displays are by far not the only devices that need to be aware of their own location and rotation with in a reference frame.
 This is also a very fundamental question in robotics: robots constantly need to know what their environment looks like and where they are located within it.
 This computational problem is called __SLAM__ _Simultaneous localization and mapping_.
 There have been amazing advances in that field, otherwise we would not have seen [self driving cars](http://en.wikipedia.org/wiki/Autonomous_car#2010s).

-If you want to build a spatial displays yourself, without using a depth camera, I suggest you take a look at [LSD-SLAM algorithm developed by Computer Vision Group at TUM](http://vision.in.tum.de/research/lsdslam?redirect=1) (thx [Robert](http://www.rwalter.de)).
-This algorithm solves the SLAM problem using a single camera, and runs on a smartphone.
-And yet again I wonder what the accuracy would be like, compared to an OptiTrackSystem
+The [LSD-SLAM algorithm developed by Computer Vision Group at TUM](http://vision.in.tum.de/research/lsdslam?redirect=1) (thx [Robert](http://www.rwalter.de) for the hint) even solves the SLAM problem using a __single camera, and runs on a smartphone__.
+However, I wonder what the accuracy would be like, compared to an OptiTrackSystem (send me an eMail if you know).

 <iframe width="560" height="315" src="//www.youtube.com/embed/GnuQzP3gty4?rel=0" frameborder="0" allowfullscreen></iframe>

-However of all projects mentioned the far most promising solution to our problem could be [Project Tango](https://www.google.com/atap/projecttango/#project) by ATAP (Google).
+However the following project is the far most promising: [Project Tango](https://www.google.com/atap/projecttango/#project) by ATAP (Google).
 As experts in Computer Vision and Robotics are working on it, I am really exited about this project.
-However, I wonder what the accuracy of the spatial localization will be like.
+And yet again, I wonder what the accuracy of the spatial localization will be like.
 I am convinced it takes quite a high accuracy to make the dynamic peephole metaphor work.
 It would be an interesting thing to find out how much exactly, wouldn't it?

 <iframe width="560" height="315" src="//www.youtube.com/embed/44vppay5UDc?rel=0" frameborder="0" allowfullscreen></iframe>